jorgeiglesiasc/advanced-rfsoc-front-end/README.md

 - No sample losing

 ## SDK and Software frameworks
 The Zynq Ultrascale+ RFSoC processor, being a SoC system, has several programming stages, which mainly differ in programming the PS, the PL and the connection between the two.
-While the PL requires several HDL-dedicated software, the PS and part of the processor connection are mainly implemented in Python through an open source framework called PYNQ.
+While the PL requires several HDL-dedicated software, the PS and part of the processor connection are mainly implemented in Python through an open source framework called PYNQ [6][14][19][20][21].
 Figure 6 shows the differents softwares that were used to control the RFSoC processor.
 ![software_frameworks](figures/software_frameworks.png)
 *Figure 6: The different software layers of the RFSoC processor.*